bvergara87/blueprint-takehome-2/README.md

 3. **Security Enhancements**:

    - Replace Supabase Auth with Amazon Cognito or an enterprise identity provider
-   - Implement AWS WAF for advanced request filtering and protection
+   - Separate User access by roles
    - Utilize AWS Shield for DDoS protection
-   - Deploy through AWS CloudFormation for infrastructure as code
+   - Add JWT verification middleware to protect API endpoints
+   - Implement session management and token refresh logic
+   - Replace service role key with JWT auth in client-server communication
+   - Add input validation and sanitization for all endpoints
+   - Set up security headers (CSP, CORS, HSTS, etc.)

 4. **Monitoring and Operations**:

    - Replace basic logging with AWS CloudWatch for comprehensive monitoring
-   - Implement AWS X-Ray for distributed tracing
    - Set up CloudWatch Alarms for automated incident response
    - Establish AWS Backup for comprehensive backup strategy

 5. **Architecture Evolution**:

    - Decompose monolith into microservices using AWS Lambda and API Gateway
    - Implement event-driven architecture using AWS EventBridge
    - Adopt AWS Step Functions for complex workflow orchestration
-   - Leverage AWS SQS/SNS for reliable message processing
+   - Leverage AWS SQS for reliable message processing

-The current architecture represents a pragmatic balance between development speed, cost, and scalability - appropriate for an MVP or moderate-scale application, but would benefit from migration to more robust infrastructure as user adoption grows.

-### Additional Future Improvements
+6. **Testing & Deployment**:
    - Add comprehensive test coverage with unit, integration, and end-to-end tests
-- Implement user authentication with role-based access control
-- Enhance UI/UX with animations and more intuitive interactions
-- Support offline mode with service workers and local storage
-- Add a comprehensive analytics dashboard for providers
+   - Develop a full CI/CD pipeline to prevent manual deployment bypassing the test suite.

-## Database Enhancements
+## Database Discussion

+As Blueprint continues to grow at scale, database management and scaling will be paramount for the end-user experience.
+Here are some ways that I would improve upon the existing database implementation.
+This includes a discussion of the patient-provider paradigm and security/access considerations for each role as well as some considerations about HIPAA compliance and consent, PII storage, classification, access and management, and

 ### Row Level Security (RLS)